 A horse’s body is complex, and many things can disrupt a horse’s gait.
 We looked at some of the causes and will now turn to the rehabilitation process.

-Rehabilitation of a lame horse.
+Rehabilitation of a tendon injury.

 After a tendon injury occurs, it is important to ice the affected area or run cold water over it.
 Next, wrap the leg and give an initial treatment of nonsteroidal anti-inflammatory drugs.
 (Check Amazon for prices on leg wraps here) Contact the veterinarian and try to determine the severity of the tendon damage.